 For all the attention focused on the risk of nuclear terrorism in Pakistan, the potential risk may be greater in India.
-In terms of both competence and commitment to nuclear security, Western officials judge Pakistan to be well ahead of its rival.88 In contrast to the intense focus the SPD gives to nuclear security and the assistance it receives from the US in this regard, Indian attitudes are sometimes described in terms of near nonchalance.
+In terms of both competence and commitment to nuclear security, Western officials judge Pakistan to be well ahead of its rival.
+In contrast to the intense focus the SPD gives to nuclear security and the assistance it receives from the US in this regard, Indian attitudes are sometimes described in terms of near nonchalance.
 This may reflect a relative lack of knowledge of Indian nuclear-security practices in the military field.
 Clary comments that 'it is possible the world knows less about India's nuclear weapons program than any other nuclear state except North Korea.'
-It is not known if India employs permissive action links and, if so, how robust and tamperresistant they are.89 Narang draws similar conclusions: 'There is almost no public assessment or discussion about the threats to the security of India's civilian and military nuclear assets, and how robust India's security measures are against those threats.
-190 the enemy infidel.
+It is not known if India employs permissive action links and, if so, how robust and tamperresistant they are.
+Narang draws similar conclusions: 'There is almost no public assessment or discussion about the threats to the security of India's civilian and military nuclear assets, and how robust India's security measures are against those threats.'90

+If any of Pakistan's extremist groups sought to employ nuclear terrorism, they are more likely to do so against India.
+It stands to reason that violent jihadists would want radiological damage visited not upon lands of the umma but against the enemy infidel.
 David Headley, the US-born LeT accomplice implicated in the 2008 Mumbai attack, reportedly carried out surveillance on the Bhabha Atomic Research Centre in Trombay, Mumbai.
-In August 2012, India arrested 18 people said to be connected with Pakistani terrorist groups who were reportedly planning attacks on the Kaiga nuclear power plant and other facilities.91 A year later, India captured the head of Indian Mujahideen, Ahmad Zarar Siddibapa, who reportedly confessed that he had sought to acquire a 'small nuclear device' from Pakistan to detonate in Surat, India.
-In response to his request, his Pakistan-based boss allegedly told him that 'anything can be arranged in Pakistan.'92 Such fanciful plans are far easier said than carried out, of course.
+In August 2012, India arrested 18 people said to be connected with Pakistani terrorist groups who were reportedly planning attacks on the Kaiga nuclear power plant and other facilities.
+A year later, India captured the head of Indian Mujahideen, Ahmad Zarar Siddibapa, who reportedly confessed that he had sought to acquire a 'small nuclear device' from Pakistan to detonate in Surat, India.
+In response to his request, his Pakistan-based boss allegedly told him that 'anything can be arranged in Pakistan.'
+Such fanciful plans are far easier said than carried out, of course.